Exodus of Iranian Jews

-Exodus of Iranian Jews refers to the emigration of Persian Jews from Iran in the 1950s and the later migration wave from the country during and after the Iranian Revolution of 1979, during which the community of 80,000 dropped to less than 20,000.
-The migration of Persian Jews after the Iranian Revolution is mostly attributed to fear of religious persecution, economic hardships and insecurity after the deposition of the Imperial regime, consequent domestic violence and the Iran–Iraq War.
+Exodus of Iranian Jews refers to the immigration of Iranian Jews from Iran in the 1950s and the later wave of emigration from the country during and after the Iranian Revolution of 1979, during which the Jewish community of 80,000 dropped to less than 20,000.
+The migration of Persian Jews after the Iranian Revolution is mostly attributed to fear of religious persecution, economic hardships, and insecurity after the deposition of the Imperial government.

-Whilst the Iranian constitution generally respects the rights of non-Muslim minorities (though there are some forms of discrimination), the strong anti-Zionist policy of the Islamic Republic of Iran created a tense and uncomfortable situation for Iranian Jews, who became vulnerable to the accusation of alleged collaboration with Israel.
+The Iranian constitution nominally respects the rights of non-Muslim minorities; however, the strong Anti-Zionism policy of the Islamic Republic created fears among Iranian Jewry.

 Many of the formerly 80,000-strong Iranian Jewish community had left Iran by 1978.
-Subsequently, more than 80% of the remaining Iranian Jews fled or migrated from the country between 1979 and 2006.
-A small Jewish community of almost 10,000 still resides in Iran as a protected minority.
+Subsequently, more than 80% of the remaining Iranian Jews fled or emigrated from the country between 1979 and 2006.
+As of early 2013, a small Jewish community of an estimated 10,000 still resided in Iran as a protected minority.